DontPanicO/jwtXploiter/README.md

   - Since this tool automates lot of stuff, without force the user to know what's happening under the hood, it won't help you to understand the vulnerabilities it exploits.

+### RSA Public key computation

+Since version 1.3, the tool provides options to compute a public key (belongin to the private used to sign the token) basing on two JWTs.
+Read the [wiki](https://github.com/DontPanicO/jwtXploiter/wiki) for more information.

 ### To Know